Southern question: Brigandage

-Brigandage was an endemic phenomenon in the pre-unification south, as Francesco Saverio Nitti explains in his book Heroes and Brigands (1899 edition), p.
-9:
+Brigandage was an endemic phenomenon in the pre-unification south, as explained by Francesco Saverio Nitti:

-"In every part of Europe there have been bandits and delinquents who, in times of war and misfortune, have dominated the country and set themselves apart from the law [...] but there has been only one country in Europe where brigandage has existed, it can be said, from time immemorial [...] a country where brigandage for many centuries has been like a river of blood and hate [...] a country in which for centuries the monarchy has been based on brigandage, which has become like a historical agent: this country is the south of Italy."
+In every part of Europe there have been bandits and delinquents who, in times of war and misfortune, have dominated the country and set themselves apart from the law ... but there has been only one country in Europe where brigandage has existed, it can be said, from time immemorial ... a country where brigandage for many centuries has been like a river of blood and hate ... a country in which for centuries the monarchy has been based on brigandage, which has become like a historical agent: this country is the south of Italy.